adamsilver/fdpb/01-Register.md

 - reduce the height of forms
 - make forms easier to scan

 Cool interfaces don't make users feel awesome.
 Obvious, inclusive and robust interfaces do that.
-So that's the first strike.
+So we'll forget that one.

+Reducing the height of forms is a noble goal if done right.
+But using float labels creates problems for an unconvincing gain.
+We could remove all the whitespace and decrease font size to 5px which also reduces the height but creates an awful experience.

-The other two benefits are one and the same.
-Reducing the height makes it easier to scan in a sense.
-But as Luke Wobrelski[^lukewsays] says *I don’t have any quantitative data at scale that shows saving pixel height in forms increases conversion or usability.*
+Forms expert, Luke Wobrelski[^lukew] hasn't got any data at scale that shows shaving pixels in forms increases conversion or usability.
+In anycase they don't actually save space because floating labels need space to move into.

-Interestingly, they don't actually save space because the label needs whitespace to move into.
-The only way they do save space—and by space I mean a pixel or two—is because the floating label is often small which is a problem in its own right.

-Scanning a form is not the only aspect of the experience either.
+Besides, scanning a form is not the only user need.
 Users have to read instructions, fill them in and fix errors too.
-Floating labels cause problems with this.
+Floating labels are problem because:

+- There is no space for hint.
+The label and hint are one and the same
+- They are hard to read due to poor contrast and small text
+- Like placeholders, they may be mistaken for a value

 I've counted nine problems in total, which you can read about in Floating Labels Are Problematic[^].